Joe DiMaggio: Early life

-Giuseppe Paolo DiMaggio was born on November 25, 1914, in Martinez, California, the eighth of nine children born to Italian immigrants Giuseppe and Rosalia DiMaggio, from Isola delle Femmine (Sicily).
+Giuseppe Paolo DiMaggio was born on November 25, 1914, in Martinez, California, the eighth of nine children born to Italian immigrants Giuseppe and Rosalia DiMaggio.
 His Italian birth name was Giuseppe Paolo DiMaggio.
-Rosalia named her son "Giuseppe" after his father in the hopes he would be her last child; "Paolo" was in honor of Giuseppe's favorite saint, Paul of Tarsus.
+Rosalia named her son "Giuseppe" after his father in the hopes he would be her last child.

 Giuseppe was a fisherman, as were generations of DiMaggios before him.
 DiMaggio's brother Tom told Maury Allen that Rosalia's father wrote to her saying Giuseppe could earn a better living in California.
 Giuseppe and Rosalia decided that he would go to the United States for one year: if things were better, he would send for her; if not, he would return home.
-After being processed on Ellis Island, Giuseppe worked his way across the country, eventually settling near Rosalia's father in Pittsburg, California, on the east side of the San Francisco Bay Area.
+After being processed on Ellis Island, Giuseppe worked his way across the country, eventually settling near Rosalia's father in Pittsburg, California on the east side of the San Francisco Bay Area.
 After four years, he had earned enough money to send for Rosalia and their daughter, who was born after he left.
 When Joe was a toddler, Giuseppe moved his family to the North Beach section of San Francisco.
 Giuseppe hoped that his five sons would become fishermen.

 DiMaggio recalled that he would do anything to get out of cleaning his father's boat, as the smell of dead fish nauseated him.
 Giuseppe called him "lazy" and "good-for-nothing".
 At age ten, he took up baseball, playing third base at the North Beach playground near his home.
+DiMaggio began with the neighborhood team.
+Within months, a rival team tempted him away for two dollars.
+Before long, he was bouncing between teams as a hired bat.
 After attending Hancock Elementary and Francisco Middle School, DiMaggio dropped out of Galileo High School and worked odd jobs.